rhdunn/flite/README.md

-The `bin/flite` voices contains all supported voices and you may choose between the voices with the `-voice` flag and list the supported voices with the `-lw` flag.
+The `bin/flite` voices contains all supported voices and you may choose between the voices with the `-voice` flag and list the supported voices with the `-lv` flag.
 Note the kal (diphone) voice is a different technology from the others and is much less computationally expensive but more robotic.
 For each voice additional binaries that contain only that voice are created in `bin/flite_FULLVOICENAME`,